sifive/wake/share/doc/wake/logging.md

 and when the underlying process prints to stdout or stderr, it will go to the `Job`-specific stdout and stderr, not the stdout and stderr of the `wake` process itself.
-Every `Job` also has an "echo", which is the command that the job is executing.

 When writing your wake code,
-you can control which loggers these `Job`-specific stdout, stderr, and echo are sent to.
+you can control which loggers these `Job`-specific stdout and stderr are sent to.
 This will influence whether they appear on the `wake` process's own stdout, stderr, or other arbitrary file descriptors.
-These can be controlled with `setPlanStdout`, `setPlanStderr`, and `setPlanEcho` before you `runJob`.
+These can be controlled with `setPlanStdout`, `setPlanStderr` before you `runJob`.
-These default to `logInfo`, `logError`, and `logEcho`, respectively.
+These default to `logInfo` and `logError` respectively.

-Regardless of to which logger you direct the `Job`'s `Stderr`, `Stdout`, and `Echo`, `wake` will store all the text in its database, discarding the information about the logger it was destined for at the time it was stored.
+Regardless of to which logger you direct the `Job`'s `Stderr` and `Stdout`, `wake` will store all the text in its database, discarding the information about the logger it was destined for at the time it was stored.
-It will however know whether it came from the `Job`'s stderr/stdout/echo.
+It will however know whether it came from the `Job`'s stderr/stdout.

 ### Other Things that Appear on Wake's Output Streams During Execution

-We have already covered the stdout, stderr, and echo of executed `Job`s.
+In addition to stdout and stderr, each executing `Job` will send the command it is executing to a logger.
+The logger it is sent to by defalt is `logEcho`, and this can be overridden with `setPlanEcho`.

 The results of calling `print`/`println` within `wake` code are sent to `logReport` by default.
 To send them somewhere else, use `printLevel`, `printlnLevel` instead.

 The final output of whatever wake function or expression is called is always directed to wake's `stdout` unless `--quiet` is set.
 This is outside of the logger mechanism, so it is not possible to redirect this within wake code or with command line flags.

 Similarly, the progress bar is always sent to wake's `stdout` unless `--no-tty` or `--quiet` is set.